Andrew-Bedard/Mat_Thesis/README.md

 # Matlab portion of thesis project

-Requires significant refactoring and modification to remove hard-coding of file names
+Requires significant refactoring and modification to make it usable to anyone